-Under Gov. Deal’s leadership, Georgia has created more than 391,000 private-sector jobs.
-He’s overseen five balanced budgets, saved millions of taxpayer dollars by maintaining Georgia’s AAA bond rating, and grown our rainy day fund by more $863 million, which represents a 643 percent increase.
+Under Gov. Deal’s leadership, Georgia has created more than 540,000 private-sector jobs.
+He’s overseen five balanced budgets, saved millions of taxpayer dollars by maintaining Georgia’s AAA bond rating, and grown the rainy day fund to more than $2 billion.

 Deal enacted pro-jobs tax reforms, including:

 - Removing the sales tax on energy used in manufacturing.

 - Eliminating the estate tax so that small business leaders can pass on their businesses to their families.

 - Reducing the marriage tax penalty.

 - Reinstituting the sales tax holidays for back-to-school shopping and energy efficient appliances.

 - Enacting tax credits for agriculture, film and technology sectors.